open-cogsci/osdoc/content/pages/tutorials/beginner.md

 __Draw the gaze cue__

-Open the *gaze_cue* `sketchpad`, and again select the image tool.
+Open the *gaze_cue* SKETCHPAD, and again select the image tool.
 Click on the center of the screen (0, 0) and select the file `gaze_left.png`.

 Obviously, we are not done yet, because the gaze cue should not always be 'left', but should depend on the variable `gaze_cue`, which we have defined in Step 3.
-However, by drawing the `gaze_left.png` image to the `sketchpad`, we have generated a script that needs only a tiny modification to make sure that the proper image is shown.
+However, by drawing the `gaze_left.png` image to the SKETCHPAD, we have generated a script that needs only a tiny modification to make sure that the proper image is shown.
 Click on the 'Select view' button at the top-right of the *gaze_cue* tab and select 'View script'.
 You will now see the script that corresponds to the sketchpad that we have just created:

 ~~~ .python
 set duration keypress